Lapin0t/phd-manuscript/main/01_introduction.typ

 not yet truly gone out of the hands of the game semanticists and into the everyday toolkit of the generalist programming language researcher.
 This can be contrasted e.g. with the framework of _logical relations_, also known as
-#nm[Tait]'s method of computability~#mcite(dy: 4.2em, <Tait67>), which has
+#nm[Tait]'s method of computability~#mcite(<Tait67>), which has
-intersecting usecases~#mcite(<DreyerNB12>) and which enjoys a very large number of introductory material, tutorials and proof walk throughs.
+intersecting usecases~#mcite(dy: 3em, <DreyerNB12>) and which enjoys a very large number of introductory material, tutorials and other proof walk-throughs.
 While game semantics is relatively lively as a research area, it has seen comparably little activity in digesting existing methods, streamlining proofs and definitions, and making them technically approachable to a wider community.
-This venture is a wide ranging one, and it will require an important collective effort, but it is with this motivation in the back of the mind that this thesis is written.
-More precisely---and as we will detail in the following---this thesis commits to reconstructing from the ground up a particular flavour of dialog models, _operational game semantics_, a the mathematical language familiar to computer-assisted proofs: _type theory_.
+This thesis is no tutorial, but we will keep this motivation in the back of the mind.

+More concretely, the goal of this thesis is to reconstruct from the ground up a particular flavour of dialog models, _operational game semantics_ (OGS), and prove that equivalence of strategies entails observational equivalence.
+We do not build it for a precise programming language, but instead target a generic construction, readily applicable to several languages.
+This generality is not for the sake of it, but practically guided by getting to the core of the construction and separating it from the technicalities pertaining to the given language.
+We do so fully formally, in the mathematical language of _type theory_ common in computer-assisted proving.
+Before jumping to the content we will provide a bit more details on operational game semantics, but for now let us discuss some of the methodological underpinnings of computer-assisted proofs.

 == Programming Mathematics: How and Why?